 Two things you should know about money mindsets:

 - Much of your money mindset is a product of your childhood and life experiences with money.
+Not only that, but friends, family, and the people you surround yourself with have a big impact on your money mindset.

 - No matter what your money mindset is right now, know that you can work on changing it.